 To get to Capri, you can take a ferry from Sorrento, the closest town, taking 20-30 minutes.
 From Positano or Amalfi on the coast or from Naples there are ferries that take 45 to 80 minutes.
 There are also ferries connecting with the island of Ischia, known for its thermal spas.
 See Capri ferry schedules.

-If you prefer to explore the island by boat, take the Capri Small Group Tour from Sorrento or Capri-Island of Romance, departing from Positano.
-Both include a boat trip around the island with a stop to swim, time on the island to explore independently, and optional visit to the Blue Grotto.
+If you want to visit the island by boat on a guided day trip, take the Capri Small Group Day Cruise from Sorrento or Capri Cruise from Amalfi Coast, departing from Positano, Amalfi, or Praiano.
+Both are full day trips that include a boat trip around the island with a stop to swim and time on the island to explore independently.

 Visiting the Blue Grotto on Capri: